-Trends: river quality in the Borough remains poor/moderate; consumption of water remains high.
-The quality of Waterways needs to improve.
-For example, Hoe Stream has poor ecological quality, Basingstoke Canal is moderate quality and Wey is also moderate.
-Water consumption is high and needs to be reduced.
-Thames region saw an overall 8% reduction in water pollution incidents between 2007 and 2008.
-Area has been identified as having water stress.
-The Climate Change SPD has measures to minimise water 15.
-Reduce the need to travel .
-Encourage safe, sustainable transport options and make best use of existing transport infrastructure Consumption.
-Targets: decrease travel by car; decrease need to travel and distance travelled; increase use of non-car modes; increase level of satisfaction with ease of access to work by any mode; maintain bus patronage and improve punctuality of services.
-Trends: proportion of people travelling to work by car remains static (57.79% in 2011); increase in cycling infrastructure; increase in rail passengers; increase in proportion of new residential development within 30 minutes public transport time of key 0 0 0 0 services ĺ Proportion of children travelling to school by car has not significantly changed since 2001.
-Core Strategy requires development that generates significant traffic to be accompanied by travel plans.
-The area continues to have significant investment in cycle infrastructure.
-There has been 60% increase in dedicated cycle facilities in the area between 2008 and 2011.
-This is encouraging a shift from car based travel to cycling for short/medium distance journeys.
-The railway station is the fourth busiest in the South East (excluding London).
-The Core Strategy directs most new development to the main centres where service and facilities are mainly located to minimise the need to travel.
-16. Maintain high and stable levels of employment and productivity, encourage high quality low impact development & education for all.
-Targets: increase employment provision and job opportunities; increase access to and participation in education.
-Trends: gradually increasing economically active population (51,800 in 2012/13 from 51,000 in 2011/12); steady supply of jobs; decreasing number of unemployment benefit claimants; increase in number of apprentices; numbers of 0 Advertising and sign has indirect positive impacts on economic activity.
-0 0 0 unemployed economically active people - performing better than regional and national levels.
-Increase in number of people with NVQ2 and higher qualifications since 2010.
-However, number of people with no qualifications has increased by 1,100 in one year and makes up nearly 7% of the Borough's population (2012/13).
-Between 2012/13 83.7% of the population were economically active (77.3% in the South East).
-This is an increase on the previous two years.
-Number of people claiming Job Seekers Allowance continue to fall.
-Population is highly educated of commercial development opportunities to meet the needs of the economy & support and enhance the economies of town, district, local and neighbourhood centres.
+infrastructure improve punctuality of services.

+Trends: proportion of people travelling

+to work by car remains static (57.79%

+in 2011); increase in cycling

+infrastructure; increase in rail

+passengers; increase in proportion of

+new residential development within 30

+minutes public transport time of key

+services

+Proportion of children travelling to

+school by car has not significantly

+changed since 2001.
+Core Strategy

+require development that generates

+significant traffic to be accompanied

+by travel plans.
+The area continue to

+have significant investment in cycle

+infrastructure.
+There has been 60%

+increase in dedicated cycle facilities in

+the area between 2008 and 2011.

+This is encouraging a shift from car

+based travel to cycling for

+short/medium distance journeys.
+The

+railway station is the fourth busiest in

+the South East (excluding London).

+The Core Strategy directs most new

+development to the main centres

+where service and facilities are mainly

+located to minimise the need to travel.

+l

+16. Maintain high and Targets: increase employment Advertising and

+stable levels of provision and job opportunities; sign has indirect

+employment and increase access to and participation in positive impacts on

+productivity, education. economic activity.

+encourage high ,

+quality low impact Trends: gradually increasing

+development & economically active population

+education for all.
+(51,800 in 2012/13 from 51,000 in

+caddation for all.
+2011/12); steady supply of jobs;

+decreasing number of unemployment

+benefit claimants; increase in number

+of apprentices; numbers of

+unemployed economically active

+people - performing better than

+regional and national levels.

+Š 0 0 0 0

+Increase in number of people with

+NVQ2 and higher qualifications since

+2010.
+However, number of people

+with no qualifications has increased

+by 1,100 in one year and makes up

+nearly 7% of the Borough's population

+(2012/13).

+Datasa 20040/40 00 70/ at the

+Between 2012/13 83.7% of the

+population were economically active

+(77.3% in the South East).
+This is an

+increase on the previous two years.

+Number of people claiming Job

+Seekers Allowance continue to fall.

+Population is highly educated

+1 I

+17. Provide a range of commercial development opportunities to meet the needs of the economy & support and enhance the economies of town, district, local and neighbourhood centres.
 Targets: increase in registered businesses; decrease in amount of vacant retail, commercial and industrial floorspace; improve quality of office space.
-Trends: increase in no. of VAT registered businesses (from 1997 to 2007 - no recent data); low UK Competitiveness Index ranking in Surrey (but performing well regionally/nationally); decrease in B1, B2 and B8 floorspace (2013); high vacancy rates for commercial and industrial floorspace (20.3% in 2013); 0 Advertising and sign has indirect positive impacts on economic activity.
-0 0 0 retail vacancy rate in Town Centre continues to increase.
+Trends: increase in no. of VAT registered businesses (from 1997 to 2007 - no recent data); low UK Competitiveness Index ranking in Surrey (but performing well regionally/nationally); decrease in B1, B2 and B8 floorspace (2013); high vacancy rates for commercial and industrial floorspace (20.3% in 2013); retail vacancy rate in Town Centre continues to increase.
 Retail vacancy rates in other urban centres gradually falling (except in Horsell).
 About 933 businesses in rural Woking.
 This is an increase since 2001 (693).
 Woking's competitiveness ranking in UK is 41 by 2013.
 Since 2010, there has been a reduction of 8,462 sq.m of B1, B2, B8 floorspace.
 This could be due to the new permitted development rights.
+0 Advertising and sign has indirect positive impacts on economic activity.
+0 0 0 -- --- --- -- --- --- --- -- -- --